 QFA consists of four main stages: culture inoculation, timecourse photography, image analysis and fitness estimation.

 The first stage of QFA requires the generation of arrays of cultures of interest.
-This can be carried out in a high-throughput fashion, using libraries of gene mutations (as was done in Addinall et al., 2011), however it can also be carried out in a lower-throughput fashion, with hand selected and hand inoculated cultures, growing on a single plate for example.
+This can be carried out in a high-throughput fashion, using libraries of gene mutations (as in Addinall et al., 2011), however it can also be carried out in a lower-throughput fashion, selecting strains and inoculating cultures onto a single plate by hand, for example.
 Cultures should be diluted appropriately and inoculated onto solid agar.

 There are custom, semi-automatic and fully-automatic technologies available to facilitate timecourse photography of such plates (e.g. S&P Robotics SPImager, or a custom-built alternative), however any lab should be able to capture such timecourses by fixing a consumer digital camera over a plate, and repeatedly capturing images to a computer hard-drive via USB cable.
-It is important to record the time at which the photographs were captured, and this is achieved most simply by embedding the current date and time into the captured image filenames.
+Similar workflows can also be achieved using flat-bed scanners.
+It is important to record the time at which the images were captured, and this is achieved most simply by embedding the current date and time into the captured image filenames.

-Given cell density estimates from Colonyzer and an appropriate experimental description specifiying the genotype or ID of each culture on each plate, the treatments applied, and the time of inoculation for each plate, the qfa R package contains everything needed to generate growth curves and quantitiative fitness estimates for all cultures, together with estimates of genetic interaction strengths (for appropriately designed experiments).
+Given cell density estimates from Colonyzer and an appropriate metadata: experimental description specifying the genotype or ID of each culture on each plate, the treatments applied, and the time of inoculation for each plate, the qfa R package contains everything needed to generate growth curves and quantitative fitness estimates for all cultures, together with estimates of genetic interaction strengths (for appropriately designed experiments).